NereaMe/portfolio/README.md

 ### Work Experience

+**Journalist and Author**
+*Various Locations* | *2011 - 2024*
+- Covered complex topics such as art, human rights, and gender issues in diverse cultural contexts.
+Reported from Buenos Aires, Kathmandu, Bangkok, and Berlin, conducting in-depth interviews, research, and thoughtful analysis to produce stories that raised awareness and stimulated debate on critical social issues.

+**CRM Manager**
+*Ladenzeile GmbH* | *Berlin* | *2021 - 2023*
+- Managed cross-departmental projects to optimize engagement and conversion.
+- Led A/B testing to increase user satisfaction and brand awareness.
+- Coordinated B2B/B2C email marketing rebranding across 13 markets, briefing editors and designers for high-quality creative assets, resulting in an increased subscriber base and conversion.
+- Conducted comprehensive analysis, created visualizations, and presented findings to identify new strategic opportunities and recommend actions resulting in improved client satisfaction.

 **SEO Manager, PR and Data**
 *Visual Meta GmbH* | *Berlin* | *2018 - 2021*
 - Coordinated cross-departmental country team's organic marketing efforts, resulting in increased profitability within 6 months.